zsofitoth/advanced-programming/README.md

 #### Topics and Exercises
 - Interpreters
 - Abstract Haskell
+- Self-study based on reading a research paper

 ### 11 - Assymetric Data Lenses
 #### Topics and Exercises
+- How to update deeply nested rich structures in a pure and persistent setting

 ### 13 - Finger Trees
 #### Topics and Exercises
+- Finger Trees
+- Persistent Immutable Data Structures
+- Polymorphic Recursion.

 ### 14 - Probabilistic Programming
 #### Topics and Exercises